mariamrakka/vsd-hdp/README.md

 Library Exchange Format (LEF): A format that tells us about cell pins and boundaries, VDD and GND lines.
 It contains no information about the logic of circuit and is also used to protect the IP.

+The technology file is a one setup file that tells magic everything it needs to know about a project (all layer types, patters, connectvitity, DRC rules, GDS generation rules, rules to read LEF and Def files, rules for interactive wiring, etc...).
+There are two sections: CIF and GDS styles.
+CIF is human readable.

 </details>

 <details>

 <summary> Codes </summary>

-The used designs are taken from https://github.com/The-OpenROAD-Project/OpenLane and https://github.com/nickson-jose/vsdstdcelldesign.git
+The used designs are taken from https://github.com/The-OpenROAD-Project/OpenLane, https://github.com/nickson-jose/vsdstdcelldesign.git, and http://opencircuitdesign.com/open_pdks/archive/drc_tests.tgz

 </details>